https://hgic.clemson.edu/

 Removing water from any surface-water pumps is a must for the winter.
 Even a tiny amount of water left in a pump casing can freeze and crack the casing, requiring some expensive repair.
 As little as ¼ inch of water in the bottom of a pump casing has been known to freeze and crack a pump casing.

-In South Carolina, however, removing water from the piping system is generally not necessary.
+However, removing water from the piping system in South Carolina is generally unnecessary.
 First, the piping is usually placed 12 inches below the ground surface.
-At that depth the water in the piping will not freeze in our climate.
-Second, most systems will drain over time through the lowest sprinkler or spray head, which removes most of the water from the system.
+At that depth, the water in the piping will not freeze in our climate.
+Second, most systems drain over time through the lowest sprinkler or spray head, removing most of the water.
 This does mean that the lowest head on any section or zone may have water in it over the winter and may freeze, but it is generally not a problem.
-And finally, the system mainline (piping between the electric valves and the water supply) will maintain water in it under pressure regardless of whether the system is winterized or not.
-The only exception to this is if the system has a surface water pump.
+Finally, the system mainline (piping between the electric valves and the water supply) will maintain water under pressure regardless of whether the system is winterized.
+The only exception is if the system has a surface water pump.

 Summary